Jukums Vācietis: Military career

-In summer 1919, Vācietis proposed that the Eastern Front should halt military operations having reach the Urals, so that troops could be transferred to the south for the campaign against General Denikin, and the Don Cossacks, but Kamenev insisted that they could spare troops for the southern front and still advance past the Urals into Siberia.
+In summer 1919 Vācietis proposed that the Eastern Front should halt military operations having reached the Urals, so that troops could be transferred to the south for the campaign against General Denikin, and the Don Cossacks, but Kamenev insisted that they could spare troops for the southern front and still advance past the Urals into Siberia.
 He was proved right, and on 3 July 1919, Kamenev replaced Vācietis as commander-in-chief of the Red Army.
 On 8 July 1919, Vācietis was arrested under the accusation of membership in a counter-revolutionary reactionary White Guardist organization, but was soon released when the charge was proved false.
 Trotsky suspected that "dissatisfied with his removal from the post of Commander-in-Chief, he had engaged in reckless talk with officers close to him."
 He also believed that Stalin was behind Vācietis's arrest.

-In 1922, Vācietis became a professor of the RKKA Military Academy (future Frunze Military Academy).
+In 1922 Vācietis became a professor of the RKKA Military Academy (future Frunze Military Academy).
 During this time, he wrote several books, most notable among them being 'Latvian Riflemen's Historical Importance'.
-In 1935, Vācietis was assigned a personal rank of Comandarm, 2nd Rank.
+In 1935 Vācietis was assigned a personal rank of Komandarm 2nd rank.

-On 29 November 1937, during the height of Stalin's Great Purge, Vācietis was arrested as a member of the alleged "Latvian Fascist Organization within the RKKA", and was executed on 28 July 1938.
+On 29 November 1937, during the height of Stalin's Great Purge, Vācietis was arrested by the NKVD as a member of the alleged "Latvian Fascist Organization within the RKKA", and was executed on 28 July 1938.
 Vācietis was rehabilitated in 1957.